INTRODUCTORY LATIN COURSES

 There are three main options for pursuing our Intro Latin courses, with different pricing:

-Standard (LAT501, LAT502): Our Standard Intro classes each run for one semester (15 weeks), covering Levels 1 and 2 (LAT501) and Levels 3 and 4 (LAT502) of NSA/BibleMesh Latin, and meeting as a class for an hour and a half every week to go over the exercises and hone your on-the-spot Latin speaking and translation skills.
-You can expect 8-10 hrs. of homework time each week (including your use of BibleMesh).
-Each of these courses is priced at $480 (NSA/BibleMesh units purchased separately).
+Standard (LAT501, LAT502): Our Standard Intro classes each run for one semester (15 weeks), covering Levels 1 and 2 (LAT501) and Levels 3 and 4 (LAT502) of NSA Latin, and meeting as a class for an hour and a half every week to go over the exercises and hone your on-the-spot Latin speaking and translation skills.
+You can expect 8-10 hrs. of homework time each week.
+Each of these courses is priced at $749 (includes two levels of PictaDicta).

-Intensive (LAT511, LAT512): Our Intensive Intro classes each run for four weeks (15 weeks), with both being offered in the summer, and LAT511 being offered again during December and January.
-They cover Levels 1 and 2 (LAT501) and Levels 3 and 4 (LAT502) of NSA/BibleMesh Latin, meeting as a class for two hours three times every week to go over the exercises and hone your on-the-spot Latin speaking and translation skills.
-You can expect around 20 hrs. of homework time each week (including your use of BibleMesh).
-Each of these courses is priced at $480 (NSA/BibleMesh units purchased separately).
+Intensive (LAT511, LAT512): Our Intensive Intro classes each run for four weeks (15 weeks), with both being offered in the summer, and LAT511 occasionally offered again during December and January depending on interest.
+They cover Levels 1 and 2 (LAT501) and Levels 3 and 4 (LAT502) of NSA Latin, meeting as a class for two hours three times every week to go over the exercises and hone your on-the-spot Latin speaking and translation skills.
+You can expect around 20 hrs. of homework time each week.
+Each of these courses is priced at $749 (includes two levels of PictaDicta).

 Note: These fast-paced courses are not recommended for those without prior language experience.

 Not everyone’s schedule will allow them to meet at designated class times.
 Some are also eager to get a start before the next scheduled semester or summer course offering.
 Accordingly, we offer one-on-one self-paced tutorials, both as 16-lesson packages covering the same ground as the standard courses, and as custom-built packages.

 See more at our Tutorials page.